mskec/react-native-mp-android-chart/README.md

 ## Usage
 There are 8 supported charts with many configuration options.
+Almost all configuration available in base MPAndroidChart library are available through this wrapper.
+More details on available configuration can be found on their [wiki](https://github.com/PhilJay/MPAndroidChart/wiki).

-Example of how they are used and available configuration options can be found in example [Android application](#example-application).
+Example of how charts are used and how to apply configuration can be found in example [Android application](#example-application).

 Supported charts with examples:
 - [Bar](https://github.com/mskec/react-native-mp-android-chart-example/blob/master/app/BarChartScreen.js)